 Twenty freshly laid eggs were kept in Petri plates and examined for studying their colour, shape and size.
 Hatching percentage was calculated from the number of eggs hatched out of total number of eggs (n=20) kept under observation.
 With the help of Zeiss stemi 2000-C stereozoommicroscope and Axiovision Rel.
-4.8 software s, the length and breadth of eggs, larva, pupae, and adults were measured.
+4.8 software, the length and breadth of eggs, larvae, pupae, and adults were measured.

 With a view to determine the number and duration of different larval instars, twenty freshly hatched larvae were reared individually by placing them on partially dissected wheat grains (Lok 1 variety) in plastic vials (5 cm x 4.5 cm).
 The observation on change of instar was done daily till they attained last instar.
 The larval instar was studied for their colour, shape and size.
-The total larval period was calculated from egg hatching to the formation of pre-pupa.
+The total larval period was calculated from egg hatching to the appearance of pre-pupa.
 The pre-pupal period was worked out from the day when last instar larvae became sluggish, stops feeding, slightly curved, contracted and started formation of pupae.
 Twenty larvae were observed for recording pre-pupal period.
 The pupal period was calculated from the day of formation of pupae to the day of emergence of adults.
-The pupae were collected from all the vials and were examined for their colour, shape, and size.
+Emerged pupae were collected from all the vials and were examined for their colour, shape, and size.

 The emerged adults (n = 10) were also paired for a day and then kept individually in vials (5 cm x 4.5 cm).
 The life span of each adult was recorded by counting the period from emergence of adult from pupa till death.
 Duration between emergence of adult to oviposition by female was considered as pre-oviposition period.
 Duration of egg laying was considered as oviposition period.
 To determine fecundity, eggs laid by females were collected and counted daily in the morning.
 The total number of eggs laid during life span of female adult was considered as fecundity.
 Duration between oviposition period to death of adult was considered as post-oviposition period.
 The adults were examined for their colour, shape and size.
 Male and female was differentiated by locating pale yellow colour in the abdominal segments of female adult.
 Number of males and females were counted to find sex ratio.